ajung23/vrynt-ml-internship/README.md

 endpoint, a lightweight **Streamlit** demo app, and engineering notes from **CLIP‑guided diffusion** and on‑device feasibility studies.

-> **Why this repo exists**: to demonstrate end‑to‑end execution—*from research notes,
-> to deployable endpoints, to a simple demo app that non‑engineers can use.*

----

 ## Highlights
 - **SageMaker endpoint (Wav2Vec2)** for real‑time STT with Hugging Face model artifacts; includes deploy script + handler stub.
 - **Streamlit demo app** that accepts audio and invokes the SageMaker endpoint.
 - **Engineering notes** summarizing diffusion/CLIP explorations and deployment runbooks, distilled into docs for fast reviewer access.
 - **Reproducible path**: minimal infra assumptions; works from a dev laptop with AWS credentials set.

-> *Artifacts here are simplified for public sharing and scrubbed of any internal code or secrets.*

 ---